Overview

 |

-As you see from the table above, Webull is better priced than Fidelity for options traders.
+As you see from the table above, Webull is better priced than Fidelity for most options traders.

 First, Let’s Look at Available Investments